ed3899/cloud-dev/README.md

 Run the following command from a PowerShell admin shell.
 You only need to do this once unless you removed the SSH key file.

+Make sure the username is the same that will be sshing into the ec2 instance, otherwise change it to the appropiate one.

 ```powershell
 icacls <AWS_EC2_INSTANCE_SSH_KEY_NAME> /inheritance:r /grant:r "$($env:USERNAME):(R,W)"
 ```